-‘Milho frito' – delicious deep-fried cubes of cornmeal – is a favorite side dish to accompany a main meat course.
-As to vegetables, you will find on the locals’ menu mostly only what is traditionally cultivated in Madeira, such as carrots, green beans, ‘abobrinha’ (kind of pumpkin), 'pimpinela' and peas, usually prepared in a very plain way.
+Milho frito – delicious deep-fried cubes of cornmeal – is a favourite side dish to accompany a main meat course.
+As for vegetables, you will find locally cultivated vegetables on the local menus, including carrots, green beans, abobrinha (kind of pumpkin), pimpinela (choko) and peas, usually prepared in a very simple way.
 Salads are not always part of the daily diet of the islanders, and when they are, they are usually composed of lettuce, tomatoes, grated carrots and lots of sliced onions.

 When you have spent a few days on the island, you will soon discover that Madeirans also have a sweet tooth!
 Everywhere on the island, in all the cafés, snack bars and restaurants, you will find a wide variety of cakes, sweets and desserts.
-The list is long, but most in favor with the locals are the 'queijadas', a small cake made of cottage cheese ('requeijão'), eggs and sugar.
-Also very appreciated is the 'bolo de mel' (honey cake) and the honey cookies.
-‘Bolo de mel’, Madeira's oldest sweet, dates back to the times when the island was an important sugar producer and is traditionally related to Christmas.
-The highlights of regional dessert specialties are a passion fruit pudding and fresh fruit of all kinds, very often served in delicious fruit salads everywhere.
+The list is long, but most popular with the locals are the queijadas, a small cake made of requeijão (cottage cheese), eggs and sugar.
+Also a favourite is the bolo de mel (honey cake) and the honey cookies.
+Bolo de mel, Madeira's oldest sweet, dates back to the times when the island was an important producer of sugar and is traditionally eaten during Christmas.
+Other regional dessert specialties include passion fruit pudding and fresh tropical fruit of all kinds, often served in a delicious fruit salad.